 Students registered in the Cooperative Education option will complete 12 months of work experience.
-To accommodate the work experience portion of the program, students will normally require four and one-half years to complete the requirements of the Cooperative Education degree.
+To accommodate the work experience portion of the program, students will normally require a minimum of four and one-half years to complete the requirements of the Cooperative Education degree.
 The normal sequencing for Cooperative Education students is that they attend the Introduction to Cooperative Education seminar in the fall of the third year of studies.
 The first work term will begin the following January.
 School terms and work terms will continue to alternate, with the program concluding with a school term in the fall of the fifth year of study.

-Students in the cooperative option are considered full-time students at the University of Alberta for the full 12 months of any academic year (July 1-June 30).
+Students in the cooperative option are considered full-time students at the University of Alberta for the full 12 months of any academic year (July 1-June 30) while they are registred in work terms.